algorodev/python-essentials-cisco-certification/statements/while-loop/README.md

 ## Looping your code with while

 ```
-while there is something to do
+while there is something to do:
     do it
 ```